hassio-addons/addon-node-red/README.md

 ### Option: `credential_secret`

 Credentials are encrypted by Node-RED in storage, using secret key.
 This option allows you to specify your secret key.
+This can be anything you like, it is just like a password.
+Be sure to store it somewhere safe.
+You might need it in the future! (e.g., When restoring a backup).

 **Note**: _Once you set this property, do not change it - doing so will prevent Node-RED from being able to decrypt your existing credentials and they will be